-Adnan Y. Darwiche, Director http://reasoning.cs.ucla.edu
+Adnan Y. Darwiche, Director

-The group focuses on research in automated reasoning (logical and probabilistic) and machine learning, including their application to problems in science and engineering.
+The Automated Reasoning Group focuses on research in automated reasoning (logical and probabilistic) and machine learning, including their application to problems in science and engineering.
 On the theoretical side, the group focuses on tractable circuit representations and models that combine logic and probability, in addition to new models for machine learning that can integrate background knowledge.
 On the practical side, the group builds scalable reasoning and learning systems that can scale to real-world problems.